Remains Received From North Korea ‘Consistent’ With U.S. Service Members, The Pentagon Says

-55 boxes of remains returned to the U.S. by North Korea last week are “consistent with being American’s” according to a U.S. government scientist.
+Fifty-five boxes of remains returned to the U.S. by North Korea last week are “consistent with being Americans,” according to a U.S. government scientist.

-The containers, returned to the U.S. Wednesday evening with 55 flags draped over the boxes carried the remains of American soldiers who died during combat in the Korean war.
+The containers, returned to the U.S. Wednesday evening with 55 flags draped over them carried the remains of American soldiers who died during combat in the Korean war.

 During a solemn ceremony at Joint Base Pearl Harbor-Hickam, in Hawaii, on Wednesday, Vice President Mike Pence said the nation has worked tirelessly to keep its sacred promise to “leave no man behind.”